Jabulente/Analysis-of-Eggplant-Resistance-in-Fusarium-Wilt/README.md

-<h1 align='center'> Analysis of Eggplant Resistance in Fusarium Wilt Experimental Data</h1>
+<h1 align='center'> Analysis of Eggplant Resistance in Fusarium Wilt | Experimental Data Analysis</h1>

 This project presents a detailed data-driven analysis of eggplant genotypes evaluated for resistance against **Fusarium wilt**, a major fungal disease caused by *Fusarium oxysporum*.
 Using experimental data and robust statistical methods, the project identifies patterns in resistance, evaluates plant performance under disease stress, and supports decision-making in breeding and varietal selection programs.